 He tried to push the thought aside.
 It was daft, and he knew it.
 Of all things to worry about, he was concerning himself with petty emotions that continue to confuse him and drive his actions more than it should.
 Again he grew frustrated at how bizarrely human he seemed in his current regeneration, partially wanting to change back just so he didn't have to deal with his inner conflicts—if he had that choice, that is.

-The fact that he let himself enjoy the experiences he had with her, with her soft pink lips against his, was an amazing feeling despite every doubt in his mind telling him that he shouldn't.
+The fact that he let himself enjoy the experiences he had with her, with her soft pink lips against his, was an amazing feeling despite every doubt in his mind telling him that he didn't deserve it.
 But, once more, he couldn't help it.
 He kept imagining her smiling face the moment he would tell her the 'secret' that they both knew was true.
 Nevertheless, that was the problem: it was the fact that Rose would be happy about hearing his 'secret'.
 It would mean that he would be happy, too… and that in itself was scary.
 The intoxicating, elated feeling that will fill his breast will eventually fade, zapping itself away before it could commence and blossom, because he knew that he wouldn't get the chance to experience it for very long.
 His desire to take advantage of that one little moment between him and her was growing stronger the longer he and Rose kept meeting confidentially.

-You'll regret it the moment you tell her; no matter how tempting it is to risk it.
+You'll regret it the moment you tell her no matter how tempting it is to risk it.

 The Doctor breathed in and out through his nose as he tried to calm his hormone-ridden body down, trying hard to keep himself mentally stable, which was unfortunately another downfall of being in his recent reincarnation.
 After suddenly feeling drained, the Doctor turned his back to open the TARDIS doors.
 He felt it was best to rest in his bed rather than dwell in the air of another cool night.